-Myself and Jules, our resident Retail Sales Expert have put together some top tips for selling to retailers to help you focus your efforts in the right place.
+Myself and Jules, our Senior Sales Consultant and resident retail sales expert have put together some top tips for selling to retailers to help you focus your efforts in the right place.

 We address ten key steps you can take to improve your sales with retail or wholesale contacts that you can action today.
 We suggest you take the time to plan your retail sales campaigns properly so you can create a successful sales process that works for you and your business growth.

 In our free guide ‘Get Ready for Retail: Ten Top Tips for Selling to Retailers’, we share our top tips and strategies for retailer prospecting and building those relationships.
-Download the full guide.
+Download the full guide here.

 Here’s a quick summary: